 Court Records are public, and are accessible by anyone.
 Court Records include a court case file containing a court docket and any of the documents and filings filed in your case.
 You are able to access your court records on their website, or at the clerk’s office of the court in the county where the case was filed.

 Every state keeps a record of a person’s criminal history.
 These state databases are linked together so you can track criminal backgrounds from other states.
-Go to county courthouse and check in person, or check the website.
-You must know which county the crime occured in, and if the crime was in a completely different state, you may have to pay a fee for a more complete search.
+Go to county courthouse and check in person or you can check the website.
+You must know which county the crime occurred in, and if the crime was in a completely different state, you may have to pay a fee for a more complete search.

 A criminal history search you will be able to get a listing of all the arrests, charges, or convictions for the following crimes: